You call the import with the button Import at the toolbar in the sub-menu Subscribers of BwPostman. The button is not visible at test recipients.

 At XML files these fields are not displayed.

-Next you select, whether confirmed and/or unconfirmed subscribers and/or test recipients will be exported.
-You also can determine to export only not archived, only archived or all subscribers.
+Next you have to select, whether confirmed and/or unconfirmed subscribers and/or test recipients will be exported.
+You also have to determine to export only not archived, only archived or all subscribers.

 Finally you select the fields to export.